OOP2018/contacts-lite/README.md

 * **delete** stored objects from a database
 * manage object identities, so that each object has a unique identity and you don't create two copies of the same object

-ORM eliminates a lot of boring, repetitive programming needed to directly save objects as fields in a database, or create objects from a database.
+ORM eliminates a lot of boring, repetitive programming needed to directly save objects as fields in a database, or create objects from data in a database.
 ORM does this for you.

 You need 4 things to use ORM:

 1. JAR files for the ORM framework
 2. A database driver.
+For an embedded database like [H2][H2] or SqlLite, the driver is all you need.
 For a client-server database like MySQL you also need a database server.
-For an embedded database like [H2][H2] or SqlLite, no server is needed.
-3. Add annotations to your code to tell the framework which classes to save in the database, and the table names.
+3. Add annotations to your source code to tell the framework which classes to save in the database, and the table names.
 4. Create a "Data Access Object" (DAO) that performs the ORM operations.
 The ORM framework makes this easy.

 ## How to Build and Run

+This repo contains an example of performing ORM using ORMLite.
+To use it:

 1. Clone this repository.
 2. Create a directory for the database files, for example /temp/h2/.